dgaydukov/how-to-become-lead-architect/blockchain/how-to-write-cce.md

 ### Project List

-* [Ethereum Proxy](https://github.com/dgaydukov/nodejs-cce-blockchain-ethereum) - This project is a set up above ethereum node.
-Basically it executes 4 functions
+* [Ethereum Proxy](https://github.com/dgaydukov/nodejs-cce-blockchain-ethereum) - This project is a set above Ethereum node.
+Basically it executes
--create address
--check address balance
--create transactions
--push when address balance change
-The service communicate with others by the means of Kafka
+3 simple functions: create address, create transactions, push when address balance change or transaction confirmation changed The service communicate with others by the means of Kafka

-* [Bitcoin Proxy](https://github.com/dgaydukov/nodejs-cce-blockchain-bitcoin) - This project is a set up above bitcoin node.
-Basically it executes 4 functions
+* [Bitcoin Proxy](https://github.com/dgaydukov/nodejs-cce-blockchain-bitcoin) - This project is a set above Bitcoin node.
+Basically it executes
--create address
--check address balance
--create transactions
--push when address balance change
-The service communicate with others by the means of Kafka
+3 simple functions: create address, create transactions, push when address balance change or transaction confirmation changed The service communicate with others by the means of Kafka

 * [Connector](https://github.com/dgaydukov/nodejs-cce-core-connector) - This is a simple proxy that communicate data from WebSocket to Kafka.
 Since all internal